leonardo-fan/employee-database-editor-webapp/README.md

 ## Deploying the App to Azure App Service to run on a website

 Before deploying changes to production, the React app needs to be built.
-From there you can the Azure App Service to deploy your app to the web.
+From there you can use the Azure App Service to deploy your app to the web.

+Please note that you should also allow public network access to the specified MongoDB database so that it can be access through the website.

 ### Build React App